 Australia's health 2006 : the tenth biennial report of the Australian Institute of Health and Welfare

-Stevenson, Chris, Choi, Ching, Bhatia, Kuldeep, Hargreaves, Jenny, de Looper, Michael, Moon, Lynelle, Tallis, Ken and Cooper-Stanbury, Mark 2006, Australia's health 2006 : the tenth biennial report of the Australian Institute of Health and Welfare, Australian Institute of Health and Welfare, Canberra, A. C. T..
+Stevenson, Chris, Choi, Ching, Bhatia, Kuldeep, Hargreaves, Jenny, de Looper, Michael, Moon, Lynelle, Tallis, Ken and Cooper-Stanbury, Mark 2006, Australia's health 2006 : the tenth biennial report of the Australian Institute of Health and Welfare.
+Edited by Magnus, Paul and Choi, Ching, Australian Institute of Health and Welfare, Canberra, A. C. T..

 The report shows that Australians generally have good health and are privileged to have a range of health care services available to them.
 There are stark exceptions to this that can be confronting—even if well-known already—notably the generally much poorer health status of Indigenous Australians.

 Health care service provider and funding arrangements are both increasingly complex and increasingly costly to both individuals and taxpayers.
 A continuing challenge is how to balance both the complementary and competitive perspectives of government and non-government agencies, professional groups, and small businesses.
 Overall, national expenditure on health was 9.7% of GDP in 2003–04; and average health expenditure per person has grown by an average 3.8% each year between 1997–98 to 2002–03.
 Expenditure on aids and appliances, health research and pharmaceuticals contributed more to this growth than other areas.